20+ Free Lifting Equipment Audit Checklist Templates (PDF, DOC)

 Scope of the Lifting Equipment Audit

-A lifting equipment audit is an important part of any safety program, as it helps to identify any items or systems that are not compliant with regulations or protocols.
+A lifting equipment audit is an important part of any safety program, as it helps identify items or systems that are not compliant with regulations or protocols.
 It is a comprehensive process whereby all aspects of the equipment must be inspected, from the design and fabrication of the components to the installation and daily use by operators.
 An audit identifies issues, offers corrective measures, and outlines preventive maintenance schedules for proper operation and ongoing safety compliance.

 How to Create a Security Risk Assessment Template